dionearle/cs1531-lab03/README.md

 10. Once the payment has been confirmed, an email is sent to the customer confirming the booking.

-11. The online system must permit staff of Affordable Rentals to log in to the system with a username and password.
+11. The online system must permit staff of AffordableRentals to log in to the system with a username and password.

 12. Admin staff, once logged in, will be able to enter new car information into the system.